-Introduction to Guitar (MU646) (/2 credit)
+Introduction to Guitar (MU646) (1/2 credit)

 Open to all students who wish to learn to play the acoustic guitar.
 Emphasis will be placed on performing a variety of music alone and with others, as well as the development of musical reading skills and ensemble skills.
 If a student wishes to enroll but does not own a guitar, a limited number of school instruments are available.
-This class may NOT be repeated for credit.

-Advanced Guitar (MU649) (/2 credit)
+Advanced Guitar (MU649) (1/2 credit)